ad-freiburg/whitespace-correction/whitespace_correction/README.md

 `python -m whitespace_correction.train --config configs/train/whitespace_correction/eo.yaml`

-Or if you e.g. want to train a NMT model then execute:
+Or if you e.g. want to train an ED model then execute:

-`python -m whitespace_correction.train --config configs/train/whitespace_correction/nmt.yaml`
+`python -m whitespace_correction.train --config configs/train/whitespace_correction/char2char_ed.yaml`

 > The training code only works for single or multi GPU training on a single node, so if you do want to train on
 > more than one node, for now you will need to rewrite the code to support it.